weijiaheng/Advances-in-Label-Noise-Learning/README.md

 # Learning-with-Noisy-Labels

-    A curated list of resources for Learning with Noisy Labels and few relevant papers about Weakly/Self Supervised Learning
+    A curated list of resources for Learning with Noisy Labels and a few relevant papers about Weakly/Self Supervised Learning

 ---